 The GNU Readline library provides a set of functions for use by applications that allow users to edit command lines as they are typed in.
 Both Emacs and vi editing modes are available.
 The Readline library includes additional functions to maintain a list of previously-entered command lines, to recall and perhaps reedit those lines, and perform csh-like history expansion on previous commands.

-The history facilites are also placed into a separate library, the History library, as part of the build process.
+The history facilities are also placed into a separate library, the History library, as part of the build process.
 The History library may be used without Readline in applications which desire its capabilities.

-The current version of readline is readline-5.2.
+The current version of readline is readline-8.2.
 (GPG signature).

 See the README file for more information.

-See the CHANGES file for a list of changes and new features.
+See the CHANGES file for a list of changes and new features in Readline-8.2.

-The current version of readline may be retrieved from ftp.cwru.edu.
+The current version of readline may be retrieved from ftp.cwru.edu and from the master GNU ftp site and its many mirrors.
 This distribution file includes formatted copies of the readline documentation.

 These files are signed with my GPG key.

-Any patches for the current version are available here.
+Any patches for the current version are available from CWRU and ftp.gnu.org.

 Previous Readline versions are available at ftp://ftp.gnu.org/gnu/readline.

 Readline is shipped as a standard library on most GNU/Linux and FreeBSD systems.
-It's also part of the NetBSD packages collection.
+It's also part of the NetBSD packages collection and the OpenBSD packages collection.

-The OpenPKG project makes source and binary RPMs of readline-5.1 available for a variety of Unix and Linux systems as part of their latest current and stable releases.
+The OpenPKG project makes source RPMs of readline-8.1 available for a variety of Unix and Linux systems as a base part of the current release.

 The documentation for the Readline and History libraries appears in the `doc' subdirectory.
 There are three texinfo files and two Unix-style manual pages describing the facilities available in the Readline and History libraries.
 The texinfo files include both user and programmer's manuals.
 The current manuals are: